 Other days – brrr!
 The daffodils and tulips may poke their little heads out of the ground but it’s downright cold.
 And windy!
 Even snowy!

-Scandinavian pea soup is an old, old recipe guaranteed to warm your family from the inside out on these last chilly days.
+Scandinavian Split-Pea soup is an old, old recipe guaranteed to warm your family from the inside out on these last chilly days.

-It makes a bunch so make sure your cooking pot is big enough (or halve the recipe if it’s not).
-Then plan for a crowd or freeze some for later.
+I read once, "The bigger the pot, the better the soup!"
+Well no wonder this soup is so good because the recipe makes a bunch!
+So make sure your cooking pot is big enough – or halve the recipe if it’s not – then plan for a crowd or freeze some soup for later.

 Hands-on time: 25 minutes